-If you’re interested in a role as a nurse executive – be it a VP of Nursing, Chief Nursing Officer, or Nurse Executive – you know that these multifaceted positions are important and powerful ones in today’s increasingly complex healthcare landscape.
+If you’re interested in a nurse executive role – be it VP of Nursing, Chief Nursing Officer, or Nurse Executive – you know that these multifaceted positions are important and powerful ones in today’s increasingly complex healthcare landscape.
 Nurse executives shape policy, advocate for change, and lead departments.
 With the right education and experience, they have the power to help transform the healthcare industry.

-Nurse executives often need extensive experience in the nursing industry, as well as a master’s or doctoral degree.
-A Doctor of Nursing Practice (DNP) is an executive-focused program that emphasizes the leadership side of nursing.
-Further, some DNP programs offer an Executive Nurse Leadership track, created with aspiring nurse executives in mind.
-And what may be most appealing for nurse leaders considering a doctorate-level education is that some of these programs – including the one offered at Baylor University’s Louise Herrington School of Nursing – are online, meaning you can still work full-time while gaining advanced knowledge and expertise.
+Nurse executives often need extensive experience in the nursing industry, as well as a master’s or doctoral degree in nursing.
+A Doctor of Nursing Practice degree with a specialization in Executive Nurse Leadership (DNP-ENL) is ideal for aspiring nurse executives.
+What may be the most appealing for nurse leaders considering a doctorate-level education, is that some DNP programs – including the one offered at Baylor University’s Louise Herrington School of Nursing – are delivered online, allowing students to continue working full-time while gaining advanced knowledge and expertise.

 1. You’ll grow your nursing career.

 This may seem obvious, but a DNP degree can open the door to many advanced opportunities, be it at a current workplace, healthcare setting or in a corporate position.
 Nurse executives have grown in demand in recent years, and, as a result, leaders desire candidates with advanced education in leadership and care delivery models.

 “The changing demands of this nation's complex healthcare environment require the highest level of scientific knowledge and practice expertise to assure quality patient outcomes,” states the American Association of Colleges of Nursing.